Have you considered buying a new or used car online? What’s stopping you?

-Fortunately, the online marketplace is also the world’s most powerful source of information.
-Most car shoppers do online research even if they go to the dealership, but online shopping can help you learn more on the fly as you shop or negotiate.
+Fortunately, the online marketplace is also the world’s most powerful source of information. even if they go to the dealership, but online shopping can help you learn more on the fly as you shop or negotiate.
 For example, you can just open up another browser tab when you want to know something like the long-term value of a given model or peruse online vehicle history reports and other resources to help make sure you’re getting a reliable car.

 5. It’s The Future